siddartha19/Portfolio-Page/README.md

 # Portfolio Project

-This is the second project of the Full Stack Web Developer Nanodegree - UDACITY.

 A responsive portfolio website is to be built from scratch with HTML5, CSS3 and BOOTSTRAP3.

 It is a responsive website, so adjust your website to different sizes to see the responsiveness.